learn-co-curriculum/dsc-two-sample-t-tests-lab/README.md

 visualize_t(t_stat, n_control, n_experimental)
 ```

-Now that we have defined our boundaries for significance, we can simply calculate p_value by calculating the total area under curve using `stats.t.cdf()`.
+Now that you have defined your boundaries for significance, you can simply calculate p_value by calculating the total area under curve using `stats.t.cdf()`.

 Given a t-value and a degrees of freedom, you can use the "survival function" sf of scipy.stats.t (aka the complementary CDF) to compute the one-sided p-value.
 For the two-sided p-value, just double the one-sided p-value.